TheLegendofPiratesOnline/documentation/source/index.html.md

 ```

 ### API Response
 The API will respond a large JSON object containing numerous keys.
-Each toplevel key is the ocean's "base channel", which differentiates each server from one another inside TLOPO's internal network.
+Each top-level key is the ocean's "base channel", which differentiates each server from one another inside TLOPO's internal network.

 For example, 401000000 is Abassa and 413000000 is Poderoso.